psisoyev/psisoyev.github.io/_posts/2019-11-12-welcome-zio.markdown

 This post doesn't cover most of the functionality but will be useful for you to start with something bigger than a 'Hello World' app.
 I will not go into details of specific terms and will provide links for you to do your own research.
-The intent of the post is to familiarize you with the library on a high level.
+The intent of this post is to familiarize you with the library on a high level.
 In the next chapters, I would like to cover more specific parts of ZIO ecosystem and guide you in a deep dive into the different parts of the library.

-If you prefer code rather than text you are welcome to check the [project page](https://github.com/psisoyev/release-pager).
+If you prefer reading code rather than text you are welcome to check the [project page](https://github.com/psisoyev/release-pager).

 ### The problem to solve